Reinhold Svensson

-Reinhold Svensson (December 20, 1919 in Husum – November 23, 1968 in Stockholm) was a Swedish jazz pianist, Hammond organist and composer.
+Reinhold Svensson (December 20, 1919 in Husum, Sweden – November 23, 1968 in Stockholm) was a Swedish jazz pianist, Hammond organist and composer.

 Svensson recorded as a solo artist in 1941-1942, then joined the ensemble of violinist Hasse Kahn.
 In 1948, Putte Wickman took leadership of the group, and Svensson worked with it until 1960 as a performer, arranger, and composer.

 Svensson appeared at the Paris Jazz Festival in 1949, worked with Arne Domnerus's orchestra, and played with Charlie Norman in 1950-1951 as a duo under the names Ralph & Bert Berg and the Olson Brothers.
 He also recorded with his own ensembles (including under the name Ragtime Reinhold); Domnerus, Jack Noren, Simon Brehm, and Thore Jederby were sidemen of his in the late 1940s and early 1950s.